eoli3n/vagrant-pxe/README.md

 ### Libvirt provider

-No box required, but will use ``Debian 8`` as with virtualbox provider.
+No box required, but will use ``Debian 10`` as with virtualbox provider.

 ```
-$ cd vagrant-pxe/client
-$ vagrant up --provider libvirt --no-destroy-on-error
+$ vagrant up --provider libvirt --no-destroy-on-error client
 ```
 Vagrant will hang on ``Waiting for domain to get an IP address...``.
 That's because box ask for network configuration on management network which do not exist here.
 Please ignore it.